ch127001/ch127001.github.io/_posts/2019-08-11-algorithms-to-live-by.md

 title: Receipts from Algorithms To Live By - A Book Review
 excerpt_separator:  <!--more-->
 images:
-  - image_path: uploads/atlb/IMG012.jpg
+  - image_path: uploads/atlb/IMG012.JPG
     title: Algorithms To Live By, The Computer Science of Human Decisions (2016)
 ---

-### Receipts from Algorithms To Live By, The Computer Science of Human Decisions - A Book Review (Of Sorts)
+### Receipts from Algorithms To Live By, The Computer Science of Human Decisions - A Book Review.

 Book Authors: Brian Christian & Tom Griffiths